-• The development will provide 83 units of workforce/permanent supportive housing.

-• High Priority Homeless: 3 units will serve families that meet the definition of High Priority Homeless (HPH) and will be underwritten at Supportive Housing rent levels.

-• High Priority Homeless: 8 units will serve single adults that meet the definition of High Priority Homeless (HPH) and will benefit from Housing Support rental assistance.

-• Persons with Disabilities: 9 units will serve Persons with Disabilities (families) and will benefit from the Section 811 Rental Assistance.
-These units will be limited to households with incomes at or below 30% Multifamily Tax Subsidy Income Limits (MTSP).

-• Rental Assistance: 8 units will benefit from Housing Support rental assistance.
-Of the 8 units with Housing Support rental assistance, 8 will be limited to households with incomes at or below 30% Multifamily Tax Subsidy Income Limits (MTSP).

-• Serves Lowest Income Tenants: 66 units will have rents restricted to 50% Multifamily Tax Subsidy Income Limits (MTSP) rent.
-Of the 66 units, 17 units will be deeply affordable to households at 30% of Multifamily Tax Subsidy Income
+- The development will provide 83 units of workforce/permanent supportive housing. - High Priority Homeless: 3 units will serve families that meet the definition of High Priority Homeless (HPH) and will be underwritten at Supportive Housing rent levels. - High Priority Homeless: 8 units will serve single adults that meet the definition of High Priority Homeless (HPH) and will benefit from Housing Support rental assistance. - Persons with Disabilities: 9 units will serve Persons with Disabilities (families) and will benefit from the Section 811 Rental Assistance.
+These units will be limited to households with incomes at or below 30% Multifamily Tax Subsidy Income Limits (MTSP). - Rental Assistance: 8 units will benefit from Housing Support rental assistance.
+Of the 8 units with Housing Support rental assistance, 8 will be limited to households with incomes at or below 30% Multifamily Tax Subsidy Income Limits (MTSP). - Serves Lowest Income Tenants: 66 units will have rents restricted to 50% Multifamily Tax Subsidy Income Limits (MTSP) rent.
+Of the 66 units, 17 units will be deeply affordable to households at 30% of Multifamily Tax Subsidy Income Limits (MTSP).

-Limits (MTSP).

-Capital Sources of Funding Agenda Item: 7.G
+• None.

+^{}Units may be counted more than once, as allowed by the Self-Scoring Worksheet

+Page 294 of 320

-Name of Source Award Amount Agenda item.
-7.6
+Name of Source Award Amount

 TBRA Remediation \$300,000

 Minneapolis AHTF \$2,530,000

 Federal Home Loan Bank \$750,000

 Minneapolis Foundation Funding \$750,000

 DEED Redevelopment Fund \$600,000

 Hennepin County TOD \$750,000

 Hennepin County AHIF/Accelerator Funding \$2,000,000

 First Mortgage \$6,966,000

 Met Council LHIA \$750,000

 Hennepin Co.
 ERF \$200,000

 General Partner Cash \$100

 General Partner Land Contribution \$950,000

 Deferred Developer Fee \$875,447

 Syndication Proceeds \$13,065,228

 Energy Rebates \$50,000

 EDHC - American Indian Set-aside \$1,208,000

 Total Permanent Financing \$31,744,775

 FUNDING GAP REMAINING \$880,000